xyproto/algernon/README.md

 * `version()` returns the version string for the server.
 Same function as for handling requests.
 * `log(...)` logs the given strings as INFO.
 Takes a variable number of strings.
 Same function as for handling requests.
 * `warn(...)` logs the given strings as WARN.
 Takes a variable number of strings.
 Same function as for handling requests.
+* `OnReady(function)` provide a lua function that will be run once the server is ready to start serving.

 Releases